theo-armour/agenda/tootoo/README.md

 ## To Do / Wish List

-* 2025-06-04 ~ click anywhere to toggle the menu visibility
+* 2025-06-09 ~ Ignore all index.html files
-* 2025-05-31 ~ toggle between edit and view mode
+* 2025-06-09 ~ GitHub icon links to actual file not just repo
 * 2025-05-29 ~ date sorting folders are identified in COR{}
 * 2025-05-29 ~ Add new file
 * 2025-05-25 ~ omitting the date from the file name in the menu, and adding the date to the file title